 Answer: You need to ensure that you have chosen governing law and submission to jurisdiction provisions that are satisfactory to you.
-A definition of Euro which makes it clear that the payment obligations are in the single European currency and not the currency from time to time of the obligor's jurisdiction of incorporation is also important.
-In addition, consider designating accounts which are outside the jurisdiction of the Eurozone member you are concerned about for the receipt of payments.
+A definition of euro which makes it clear that the payment obligations are in the single European currency and not the currency from time to time of Greece is also important.
+In addition, consider designating accounts which are outside Greece for the receipt of payments.
 If entering into a new ISDA Master Agreement it may be advisable to enter into the 2002 ISDA Master Agreement as the position regarding Illegality is more developed (e.g. deferral of payments on Illegality, you can terminate for Illegality quicker than under the 1992 ISDA Master Agreement and the interaction between Illegality and other disruption events is clearer).
 If you have a 1992 ISDA Master Agreement, you might want to consider updating the provisions relating to Illegality, to bring this more in line with the position under the 2002 ISDA Master Agreement.
 Whether you want to include extra credit protection, for example an express default provision for redenomination, would depend on the circumstances of the transaction.
 It is also likely that ISDA will take a lead in forming a consensus as to recommended future changes to documentation, if any.